visiblehandinc/policies/source/sections/introduction.md

 ## License

-VisibleHand HIPAA policies have been adapted from the Catalyze, Inc. open-source HIPAA policies.
+VisibleHand HIPAA policies have been adapted from the VisibleHand, Inc. open-source HIPAA policies.

-The original policies can be found, hosted by Catalyze, [here](https://github.com/VisibleHandInc/policies).
+The original policies can be found, hosted by VisibleHand, [here](https://github.com/VisibleHandInc/policies).

 The adapted policies can be found, hosted by VisibleHand, [here](https://github.com/VisibleHand/policies).